-At the end of the 20th century a younger generation of Samoan musicians drew on their urban experience to communicate what it meant to be Samoan in New Zealand.
+At the end of the 20th century, a younger generation of Samoan musicians drew on their urban experiences to communicate what it meant to be Samoan in New Zealand.
 The Wellington-raised Samoan King Kapisi, known to his family as Bill Urale, became one of the country’s best hip hop artists.
-His songs address topics such as the dumping of nuclear waste, dawn raids on Pacific Island overstayers, and the negative effects of organised religion on Polynesian societies.
-He is shown here performing at Victoria University in 2004.
+His songs address topics such as the dumping of nuclear waste, the Dawn Raids on Pacific Island overstayers, and the negative effects of organised religion on Polynesian societies.
+He is shown here performing at Victoria University of Wellington in 2004.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 Photograph by Melanie Lovell-Smith

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence